Dean of Admission

 - Use the resources and assistance of the US government provided by overseas Educational Advising Centers.

-- Know who to contact: Get the phone numbers and email addresses of international admission staff members where student has applied.
+- Know who to contact: Get the phone numbers and email addresses of international admission staff members where a student has applied.

 - Make use of alumni who support the admission process of their alma maters.
 They can provide valuable firsthand information.